FrankN88/MS2_University-Research-Group/README.md

         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content,research and researchers.
         3. As a First Time Visitor, I want to find the main areas of the research group.
 I also want to locate their social media links to see their followings on social media in order to be updated about their latest releases.

+        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the University Research Group and its main features.
+        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content,research and researchers.
+        3. As a First Time Visitor, I want to find the main areas of the research group.
+I also want to locate their social media links to see their followings on social media in order to be updated about their latest releases.

     -   #### Returning Visitor Goals

         4. As a Returning Visitor, I want to find information about new publications.